alexocode/talks/social/compassionate-coding/compassionate-coding.md

 # Big Picture

 ^
-And apply what we've learned to the ...
+And by that I mean ...

 ---

 # The Tech Industry

 ^
-Because you see ...
+Because you see, right now ...

 ---
 ## We in the tech industry value
 # intelligence

 ---
-### We "worship"
+### We talk about
 # ROCKSTAR DEVS
 ### and
 # CODE NINJAS